JujuAdams/Cottonwool/README.md

 1. Import the [latest package](https://github.com/JujuAdams/Cottonwool/releases/) into your project
 2. Excute `cottonwool_update()` in a controller object's Step event

 That's everything!
-You don't need to write any other code, just make sure `cottonwool_update()` is being run every frame by an object.
+You don't need to write any other code whatsoever - nothing - just make sure `cottonwool_update()` is being run every frame by an object.

 &nbsp;